What is liver cancer?

-Liver cancer is a cancer affecting the cells of your liver – the largest organ in your body.
+Liver cancer is a cancer affecting the cells of the liver – the largest organ in the body.
 It is the sixteenth most common type of cancer in Australia.
-While it is among the seventh leading cause of cancer deaths in Australia, it is relatively uncommon in this country.
+While it is the seventh leading cause of cancer deaths in Australia, it is relatively uncommon in this country.
 Improved treatments can offer better outcomes for people with liver cancer.

-The liver sits just under your ribs, on the right side of your abdomen.
-It manufactures bile and blood proteins, filters your blood, rids your body of harmful chemicals, and has other vital functions.
+The liver sits just under the ribs, on the right side of the abdomen.
+It manufactures bile and blood proteins, filters the blood, rids the body of harmful chemicals, and has other vital functions.

-There are two main types of liver cancer — ‘primary’, which means the cancer started in the liver, and ‘secondary’, which means the cancer has spread into the liver from another part of the body.
+There are 2 main types of liver cancer — ‘primary’, which means the cancer started in the liver, and ‘secondary’, which means the cancer has spread into the liver from another part of the body.

 Primary liver cancer